tpneill/muninlite/README.md

 Muninlite for EdgeOS

-At the moment there is no packge available to install Munin-Node on EdgeOS devices.
-Fortunately you can use muninlite (http://sourceforge.net/projects/muninlite/).
-This script extends the QNAP-custom verson by at https://github.com/gpkvt/muninlite to make some small changes.
+At the moment there is no packge available to install munin-node on EdgeOS devices.
+Fortunately you can use muninlite at http://sourceforge.net/projects/muninlite/ - this version extends the QNAP-custom verson at https://github.com/gpkvt/muninlite to make some small changes.

 Installation
 ============

-1. Copy the Script to ```/config/scripts/munin-node```
+1. Copy the Script to ```/config/scripts/munin-node.sh```

 2. Create a new non-administrator user called ```munin``` either in the CLI or Web UI